Mulund

-Mulund (Pronunciation: [muluɳɖ]) is a suburb in the north-east of Mumbai, Maharashtra, India.
-It is also a railway station on the Central Railway line of the Mumbai Suburban Railway.
-It is also the first railway station of Mumbai Suburban district on the central railway line.
-After this, Thane railway station comes under Thane district.
-It is nestled alongside the foothills of the Sanjay Gandhi National Park with easy access to the Eastern Express Highway and Navi Mumbai through the Mulund-Airoli Bridge.
+Mulund (Pronunciation: [muluɳɖ]) is a suburb in northeast Mumbai, Maharashtra, India.
+Mulund railway station is on the Central Railway line of the Mumbai Suburban Railway.
+Mulund lies southwest of Sanjay Gandhi National Park with easy access to the Eastern Express Highway and Navi Mumbai through the Mulund-Airoli Bridge.
 Mulund marks the end of Mumbai city.

 History

 Mulund's history is said to date back to the time of the Mauryan Empire.
 Referred to at that time as Muchalind, its name changed to Mul-Kund which then modified to its present name.
 At one point in time, the name Manglapuri was also associated with it.
 It is said to be the earliest planned neighborhood of Mumbai city.
 In 1922, a zamindar, Jhaverbhai, who owned Jhaverbhai Narottamdas & Company, gave architects Crown & Carter the permission to design Mulund.
 Crown and Carter used a gridiron plan - one where streets are at right angles to each other - which extends from present day Mulund railway station to Panch Rasta road Junction in Mulund (West).